 Once you decide on taking the product design workshop, here’s what you should expect.
 So, in case of meeting with one person which represents the whole company, he should be well prepared.
 He must have knowledge both from the business and technology side.
 It is really important if the person is meeting us only alone in person or if it’s a kind of company project where there are more stakeholders.

 Understanding all sides of the project and achieving all the knowledge needed could be very time-consuming.
 The whole team needs to meet together in the same room for a few hours, clearly defining the future product functionality cannot be overestimated.

 Product owner role

-A Product owner must answer questions that arise even several times a day.
-He needs to respond quickly enough not to block our work.
+A product owner must answer questions that arise throughout the project.
+He or she needs to respond quickly enough not to create a bottleneck.
 In order to avoid sending a single question, we organize so-called backlog groomings or backlog refinements.
 These are meetings where the goal is to explain the backlog to the team and discuss with the development team all the upcoming tasks trying to find out all these questions before we start the implementation of a given feature.
 This kind of meeting usually lasts much longer at the beginning of the project and then we keep these meetings regularly every week or every two weeks depends on the length of the sprint just to refine the next stories on the list.
-This way can be on the right track with all client’s needs with the minimum effort from the client’s side to run the project on time and budget.
+This way can be on the right track with all client’s needs with the minimum effort from the client’s side to run the project on time and within budget.